nkb-bd/wp-plugin-matrix/README.md

 - Database migration system similar to Laravel
 - Security helpers for CSRF protection, XSS protection, and input sanitization
 - Debug panel for development
-- CLI installer for quick setup and customization
+- Simple plugin renamer script for quick setup and customization (no dependencies required)
 - Advanced UI components library:
   - Data tables with sorting, filtering, and pagination
   - Modal dialogs